SMI/StructuredReports/doc/annotation_service_API.md

 The query is encoded as a JSON object string, not a traditional HTML form.

-The reason for doing it this way is because it has to be submitted as a GET query string not a POST due to CORS.
+The reason for doing it this way is because it has to be submitted as a GET query string not a POST due to CORS (although see below).
 Also GET has a low limit on length.
 The JSON format allows a much more flexible set of query terms.

 Most items are optional.
 Optional fields should not be transmitted, so that the server can determine a sensible default value.